Kristjan-tester/QoLforSacriel/README.md

 	- Made for single-player.
 Not tested in multiplayer.

 Features:
+- (NEW) - Towels take linear amount of water - 1 towel is enough now to dry yourself.
+- (NEW) - Improve entering car, character will reorient themselves when close to door
+- (NEW) - Fitness tab in Info panel - indicate weight gain in detail, strength training xp, etc.
 - (UPDATED) Switch off nearby device with keybind (CTRL+G) or context menu option - alarms, TV/Radio:
 	- searches nearby 3 radius cells for active items to turn off, walks to them and turns off
  	- priority highest to lowest: